Joshuajee/blockchain-perpectuals/README.md

 ## How it works

+- Liquidity Provider Deposit an asset into the protocol, this asset acts as liquidity. `deposits(address(USDT)), amount)`
+- Trader opens a position with a collateral

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**